 Continuing Your Education

 Once you are a nurse, you don’t have to feel like you are stuck in your career!
 If you’ve already earned your BSN, you could continue your education with a Master of Science in Nursing (MSN).
-With an MSN from Herzing, you can choose from five specializations including:
+With an MSN from Herzing, you can choose from multiple specializations including:

 The time to completion varies according to the program and your previous credits and experience.
 There are also options for RNs with their ASN to enroll in an accelerated RN to MSN program which can be completed in as few as 20 months.

 If you’re unsure which pathway might be best for you, consider meeting with an admissions advisor at Herzing University.

 *Program offerings vary by location, please contact your campus for more information.*

 * Bureau of Labor Statistics (BLS), U.S. Department of Labor, Occupational Outlook Handbook 2020.
 BLS estimates do not represent entry-level wages and/or salaries.
 Multiple factors, including prior experience, age, geography market in which you want to work and degree field, will affect career outcomes and earnings.
 Herzing neither represents that its graduates will earn the average salaries calculated by BLS for a particular job nor guarantees that graduation from its program will result in a job, promotion, salary increase or other career growth.